Abisheikha/Food_ordering_system/README.md

 # Food_ordering_system
-A mini project in C to implement Food Ordering System
+A mini project in C to implement Food Ordering System with login, sign up, search dish by food, search dish by hotels and total payment functionalities.